Frequently Asked Questions:

 Q: What insurance company do you use?

-A: We used a Broker out of Florida named Bill Hodgens to find our policy.
-You can email him at firstname.lastname@example.org.
-Please tell him we sent you (and let us know too as we are supposed to get a kick back!).
-That aside, Bill is a good guy to work with and he has successfully found us competitive policies each year.
-Our current policy is with Concept Special Risks and they are unique in that they allow for two operators off-shore and include named storm coverage (although the deductible doubles).
-They were quite good to us through our claim and kept us afterward.
+A: We have used an Insurance Broker out of Florida and another our of New Zealand to find our policies.
+Contact Us and we can connect you via email.
+They successfully found us competitive policies each year.
+Our policy during the accident was with Concept Special Risks and we'd recommend them.
+They were also unique in that they included "named-storm" coverage (although the deductible doubles).
+They were also quite good to us through our claim and kept us afterward.
 That says a lot.

 Q: What film equipment do you use and how do you edit your films?: